ericgitonga/utilities/file_organizer/readme.md

 ## Installation

-No installation required!
-Simply download the `file_organizer.py` script to your computer.

 ### Requirements

 - Python 3.6 or higher
 - Standard library modules only (no external dependencies)

+### Setup

+1. Clone the repository or download the source code
+2. Make sure the script has execute permissions
+3. Run the script from the command line

 ## Usage